UniversalDependencies/docs/_2016-09-05--06-prague/features.md

 * TO DISCUSS: `NumForm=Digit|Roman|Word`.
 Used in 12 treebanks: ar, ca, cs, cs_cac, es_ancora, et, la_ittb, nl, pt, ro, sl, ta.
 Inconsistency in Estonian: `NumForm=Letter` instead of `Word`.
 * TO DISCUSS: `PartType`: is it particle or participle?
 Currently used in ga, da, nl, ro.
 * TO DISCUSS: `Polite` is used in 9 treebanks: ca, da, de, es, es_ancora, eu, hi, sa, ta.
 Turkish has `Register` which may be the same thing.
+* TO DISCUSS: `Strength` (of adjectives): cu, got, ro.
+In cu, it is used for the long vs. short Slavic adjectives, for which elsewhere `Variant=Short|Long` is used.

 ## Comparison with UniMorph